MoizAliPi/se-challenge-payroll/README.md

 ### Answers
 - How did you test that your implementation was correct?
 I used the REST api clients to test my endpoints and its associated methods to make sure that correct results are returning and errors are thrown for the edge cases.
-I also setup couple tests to simulate the working environment and see if the results match the expected behavior.
+I also setup couple tests to test the business logic of the services to makesure that it meets the requirements.

 - If this application was destined for a production environment, what would you add or change?
 I would add integration test for testing front to back testing of this feature, making sure that the desired output is formatted correctly on the frontend in different environments.
 I would also make sure that the reports are generated from a read-replica database of the current database so that querying the data is managed within the load and does not overwhelm the backend with CPU and memory usage issues.
-Also batching the upload process would be effective if the csv upload contains the no. of employees in a significantly larger amount.

 - What compromises did you have to make as a result of the time constraints of this challenge?
-I would have added more testing coverage for utility and service functions so that the business logic and requirements are tested against the expected behavior, I would have also tried to simulate larger csv files to setup a batching process for upload operation and making sure that the server is resilient for such edge cases.
+I would have added more testing coverage for utility and service functions so that the business logic and requirements are tested against the expected behavior.
+Also, I would add a separate logging service for appropriate logging of errors and debug messages so that the service logs can be used to debug potential problems.

 ## Submission Instructions

 1. Clone the repository.